-Mahindra Thar Powertrains: Mahindra will offer the Thar 2020 with both petrol and diesel engines.
-The petrol engine is a new 2.0-litre turbocharged unit (unveiled at Auto Expo 2020) rated at 150PS and 300Nm (MT)/320Nm (AT), while the diesel engine is a 2.2-litre unit that makes 130PS and 300Nm.
+Mahindra Thar Powertrains: The new Thar is available with both petrol and diesel engines.
+While the petrol engine is a new 2.0-litre turbocharged unit good for 150PS and 300Nm (MT)/320Nm (AT), the diesel engine is a 2.2-litre unit that produces 130PS and 300Nm.
 Both the engines get a 6-speed manual unit as standard while a 6-speed automatic can also be availed as an option.
 As a Thar staple, 4x4 drivetrain is standard on both the powertrains.

 Mahindra Thar Safety: The off-roading-capable SUV gets safety features such as dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder as standard.